 At the Wareham Oyster Festival, there’s something for everyone!
-Here are some tips we offered on how to best enjoy your day for the 4th annual Wareham Oyster Festival in 2017.
-Join us again in May, 2018.
+Here are some tips on how to best enjoy your day for the 7th annual Wareham Oyster Festival on May 28, 2023.

 Wareham is easily accessible via I-195 from the west (take Exit 21 and go south on Route 28), I-495 from the north or east (take Exit 1 to I-195 and get off immediately at the Route 28 exit) or Route 25 from Cape Cod (take Exit 2 and bear right onto Glen Charlie Road, then bear right onto Route 6 and continue to downtown Wareham).
 Plug “200 Main Street, Wareham” into your GPS and it should take you right to our information tent, where you can buy yourself a snappy new Wareham Oyster Festival hat!

-Those over 21 can partake of local beer and wine: Mayflower Brewery from Plymouth will have cans of beer for sale, and Westport Rivers Vineyard will offer local white wines and sparklers which pair perfectly with raw oysters.
-Soda and water will be available as well.
+Those over 21 can partake of local beer and wine: Mayflower Brewery from Plymouth and Wareham’s own Lucky Goat Brewery will have beer for sale, and wine, soda and water will be available as well.

-The Southcoast Jazz Orchestra takes the stage at 1 p.m.
-They’re a 17-piece group playing classic jazz that’s fun for all ages.
+1-3 p.m.
+Southcoast Jazz Orchestra, a 17-piece group playing classic jazz that’s fun for all ages.

 For the Kids

-The Oyster Festival 5K, with proceeds benefiting the Boys & Girls Club of Wareham, kicks off at 10 a.m., and runners will be passing through the festival area to end the race.
+The Oyster Festival 5K, with proceeds benefiting youth sports organizations in Wareham, kicks off at 10 a.m., and runners will be passing through the festival area to end the race.

 5K registration begins at 8:30, and we’ll all pause for a moment to salute our veterans, who will be passing through on the Cape Flyer train on their way to Memorial Day services in Hyannis.